Access and admission

 • Those who hold a Bachelor's Degree in Telecommunications Engineering (or similar qualification that grants access to the profession of Telecommunications Technical Engineer) will be given high preference to the Master's Degree that qualifies for the practice of the profession of Telecommunications Engineer.

-• Likewise, GIERM graduates will be given medium preference access to the master's program.
+• Furthermore, GIERM graduates will be given medium priority access to the master's program.
+This access may include the assignment of supplementary training courses.

-• Finally, those who hold one of the following degrees may access this Master's program with low preference: Degree in Electronic Engineering (or similar, provided they grant access to the profession of Industrial Technical Engineer specializing in Industrial Electronics), Degree in Industrial Technology Engineering (Specialization in Electronics or Automation) or Industrial Engineer (Specialization in Electronics or Automation).
+• Finally, those holding one of the following degrees may be admitted to this Master's program with lower priority: Bachelor's Degree in Electronic Engineering (or similar, provided it grants access to the profession of Industrial Technical Engineer specializing in Industrial Electronics), Bachelor's Degree in Industrial Technology Engineering (Specialization in Electronics or Automation), or Industrial Engineer (Specialization in Electronics or Automation).
+With this admission, supplementary training may be assigned.

-In accordance with the University of Seville's regulations for master's programs, the admissions process is the responsibility of the program's faculty, which will establish the selection criteria, always respecting the principles of merit and equal opportunity.
+In accordance with the University of Seville's regulations for master's programs, the admissions process is the responsibility of the program's faculty, which will establish the selection criteria, always respecting the principles of merit and equal opportunities.
+For degrees evaluated as having medium and/or low preference, admission will require the completion of supplementary coursework.

-If there are more applications than places available, they will be ranked according to an evaluation that
+If there are more applications than places available, they will be ranked according to an assessment that

 takes into account the following criteria: